 - Start by clicking Sign up to create a free profile.
-Fill it in so others can find you, and start connecting with other people and organizations that interest you.
+Fill it in and start connecting with other people and organizations that interest you.

 - Activate free email alerts—save the criteria of one or more searches and Idealist will email you daily with relevant updates.

 - Subscribe to Idealist Careers for daily updates on job search techniques and career development advice.

 Good luck, and tell us how you’re jumpstarting your 2015 job search in the comments below.